-The Newcastle United club owners have been Saudi Arabia’s Public Investment Fund (PIF), the Reuben brothers and Amanda Staveley since 2021.
+The Newcastle United club owners have been Saudi Arabia’s Public Investment Fund (PIF), the Reuben brothers and since 2021.
 They bought the Magpies from Mike Ashley after 14 years.
+Amanda Staveley was originally part of the Saudi-backed takeover but left the club in July 2024.

 The PIF are now the majority owners in the Premier League outfit after securing 80% of the shares in October 2021.
 The Reuben brothers, David and Simon, and Staveley, meanwhile, took control of 10% of the Toon respectively.
 Staveley also moved under the name of her company, PCP Capital Partners.